 Suffering neglect at the hands of a caregiver is frightening.
 What’s more, many elderly residents are often too sick to inform their family and local or state authorities that they are experiencing abuse.
 For this reason, it’s imperative to visit the facility and communicate with your loved one on a regular basis.

 If you believe your elderly loved one is suffering abuse at their long-term care facility, contact Jim Glaser Law.
 We are advocates for protecting the legal rights of our elderly citizens.
 No one deserves to suffer any form of abuse or neglect.
-A Massachusetts nursing home abuse lawyer can review your loved one’s case and inform you of their legal options.
+A Boston nursing home abuse attorney can review your loved one’s case and inform you of their legal options.

 Why Is Neglect Common in Nursing Homes?

 While there are many reasons why neglect happens in long-term care facilities, the most common include:

 In many cases, nursing home facilities don’t have enough staff members to provide quality care to residents.
 This often leads to neglect because employees are unable to meet the needs of their elderly patients.
 Furthermore, abuse is more likely to occur because the staff is stressed and overworked, causing them to show less compassion towards residents.